Comparison and analysis of methods for measuring the spin transverse relaxation time of rubidium atomic vapor

 \section{Abstract}

-The spin transverse relaxation time (\textbf{${T_{2}}$}) of atoms is an important indicator in the field of precision measurement.
-Many methods have been proposed to characterize the \textbf{${T_{2}}$} of atoms.
-In this paper, the \textbf{${T_{2}}$} of rubidium (Rb) in the same cell is measured by four measuring methods, namely spin noise spectrum signal fitting, improved free induction decay (FID) signal fitting, \textbf{$\omega_m$}-broadening fitting and magnetic resonance broadening fitting.
-At the same time, the \textbf{${T_{2}}$} of five different types of Rb cells were measured and characterized.
-A comparative analysis visualizes the characteristics of the different measuring methods and the effects of buffer gas pressure filling on \textbf{${T_{2}}$} of Rb.
-By experimental observation, the applicability of the different methods was analyzed, and we concluded that the method of improved FID signal fitting gave the most accurate measurement because of the clean environment in which the measurements were taken.
-This work can be used to provide another analytical perspective for the selection of the atomic vapor cells and may shed light on the improvement of the sensitivity of atomic magnetometers.
+The spin transverse relaxation time (${T_{2}}$) of atoms is an important indicator for precision measurement.
+Several methods have been proposed to characterize the \textbf{${T_{2}}$} of atoms.
+In this paper, the ${T_{2}}$ of rubidium (Rb) atomic vapor in the same cell was measured using four measuring methods, namely spin noise spectrum signal fitting, improved free induction decay (FID) signal fitting, \textbf{$\omega_m$}-broadening fitting, and magnetic resonance broadening fitting.
+Meanwhile, the ${T_{2}}$ of five different types of Rb atomic vapor cells were measured and characterized.
+A comparative analysis visualizes the characteristics of the different measuring methods and the effects of buffer gas on ${T_{2}}$ of Rb.
+We theoretically and experimentally analyzed the applicability of the different methods, and then demonstrated that the improved FID signal fitting method provides the most accurate measurement because of the clean environment in which the measurements were taken.
+Furthermore, we demonstrated and qualitatively analyzed the relationship between the atomic number density and the ${T_{2}}$ of Rb.
+This work provides analytical insight in selecting atomic vapor cells, and may shed light on the improvement of the sensitivity of atomic magnetometers.